 ArabKidLitNow! is a collective of translators and children’s book consultants passionate about raising the profile of Arabic writing for young people.
 We work in various ways to support the translation of Arabic kid lit and YA into English.

-To contribute to this blog, or to commission a sample translation or a reader’s report on a children’s or YA book in Arabic, please contact one of the translators via their contact details below.
+To commission a translation or a reader’s report on a children’s or YA book in Arabic, please contact one of the translators via their contact details below.
 Or email us at firstname.lastname@example.org for recommendations.

 Sawad Hussain is the winner of two English PEN Translates Awards.
 She co-teaches a workshop on translating Arabic comics at UK secondary schools via the collective Shadow Heroes.
 Her most recent translation is the Palestinian resistance novella Passage to the Plaza by Sahar Khalifeh (shortlisted for the 2020 Palestine Book Awards).
 Contact Sawad: Email | Twitter

 Elisabeth Jaquette’s translations from Arabic include Minor Detail by Adania Shibli, The Queue by Basma Abdel Aziz, and Thirteen Months of Sunrise by Rania Mamoun, among others.
 Her work has been shortlisted for the National Book Award for Translated Literature and the TA First Translation Prize, and longlisted for the Best Translated Book Award and the Warwick Prize for Women in Translation.
 She is also Executive Director of the American Literary Translators Association (ALTA).
 Contact Elisabeth: Website | Email